NASA APOD

 Published: yesterday | Author: Jerry Bonnell (UMCP)

-A starry sky appears above a snowy street with a
+A starfield appears featuring a comet with a long tail

 Please see the explanation for more detailed information.